BlakSneil/SlideViewer/README.md

 #SlideViewer
-Web viewer for digital slides.
+Web viewer for virtual slides based on Symfony2.

 _The implementation is at early stages._

-Based on Symfony2.
+#Installation
 Use `composer update` and `bower update` to install needed bundles and files.

+Put a folder named `slides` under `app/resources` and put inside of it virtual slides you want to view.

+This software requires [openslide.so](https://github.com/BlakSneil/Openslide-PHP-Bindings/blob/master/openslide.so) PHP module to be installed into your PHP system.

+Use `php app/console doctrine:fixtures:load` to load some test information.
+This required you add three of [this SVS slide samples](http://openslide.cs.cmu.edu/download/openslide-testdata/Aperio/) to the slides folder.